Information for prospective students

 Will it be possible to work with clients?

 We have been offering online therapy through the Minster Centre therapy service (MCPCS).
 Some placements have also offered online sessions and others are beginning to do this.
-Depending on social distancing requirements we anticipate that our own service and placements will begin to offer face to face sessions from Summer 2021.
+Depending on social distancing requirements we anticipate that our own service and placements will begin to offer face to face sessions from Autumn 2021.
 We plan to offer more training in working online in future.

 Unfortunately we have very limited car parking at the Centre so we cannot offer parking to students unless you are blue badge holder.
 It is possible to leave bicycles outside the building and there are places to secure bikes to railings on Lonsdale Road.
 We cannot store bikes inside the building.